Our Experience in Buying an Apartment in Stockholm

 Forms of housing in Sweden

-There are different types of housings in Sweden, and each has its advantages and disadvantages.
+There are different types of housing in Sweden, and each has its advantages and disadvantages.

 This means renting an apartment from a landlord.
 In Sweden, we have two types of tenancy contracts:

-- First-hand contract is an agreement between the tenant and owner of the building.
+- The first-hand contract is an agreement between the tenant and owner of the building.

-- Second-hand contract is an agreement between the tenant and the person who has a first-hand contract or the owner.
+- The second-hand contract is an agreement between the tenant and the person who has a first-hand contract or the owner.

 Most expats in Sweden have this type of housing.
 The disadvantage is if you have a second-hand contract, you will more likely be moving out after two years.
 It’s difficult to find an apartment for rent in Stockholm that’s long term.

 I rented two apartments before buying.
 Take a look at my first apartment in Stockholm!

 Böstadsrätt is the most common type of housing when buying an apartment in Sweden.
 This means you only buy a share from the housing association (BRF – bostadsrättsförening) and you pay for your right to live in the apartment.